 Planting & Care

-When planting the Brightwell blueberry bush, dig a hole that is three times the diameter of the plant’s root ball and just as deep.
-Incorporate shredded pine bark and peat moss directly into the soil.
+When you're ready to plant, dig a hole that is three times the diameter of the plant’s root ball and just as deep.
 Place the plant into the hole so that surface roots are just below the soil’s line.
-Blueberry bushes are naturally shallow rooted so should not be planted deeply.
 Fill in the hole with the garden soil, pine bark, and peat moss mixture.
 Tamp the soil down firmly around the shrub’s roots to remove any air pockets.

-Irrigation: The Brightwell blueberry plant should be watered once every 2-3 days for the first two weeks.
+2. Watering: The Brightwell should be watered once every 2 to 3 days for the first two weeks.
 Keep soil moist, not saturated, by using your index finger.
 Stick it into your soil a couple of inches and feel around for any moisture.
-If it’s becoming dry, supplement water.
-If the soil feels moist to the touch, leave it be.
-After about a month, your natural rainfall should be sufficient but monitor during times of extended drought and/or heat.
+If it’s becoming dry, water your bush.

-Fertilizer: Fertilize the Brightwell blueberry bush with caution because it is highly sensitive to fertilizer.
-Do not fertilize the Brightwell blueberry bush right after planting.
-Wait to fertilize the plant until the leaves start to develop.
+3. Fertilizing: Fertilize the Brightwell when the leaves start to develop.
 Apply one tablespoon of fertilizer made for azaleas such as 10-5-4, 10-8-8 or 11-7-7 in a 12-inch circle around the base of the shrub.
 Water thoroughly after fertilizing.
-Fertilize at six-week intervals until mid-July to mid-August.
-During the second year, use only a ½ tablespoon of ammonium sulfate to fertilize the Brightwell blueberry bush.

-Pruning: The Brightwell will benefit from being pruned in the late winter to remove dead, dying, or crowded branches.
-It will also help in maintaining its size. .
-Always remove dead, damaged, or overly twiggy growth.
+4. Pruning: The Brightwell will benefit from being pruned in the late winter to remove dead or crowded branches.

 Most items ship the next business day unless otherwise noted